ad9311/leaderboard-api/README.md

 If make any changes, be sure to run `npm run build` to compiled them.<br>
 To load the compile version it is necessary to use a 'live server' tool.<br>

-## Live Version

-There is a live version available in: [leaderboard-api](https://ad9311.github.io/leaderboard-api/dist/)

 ### Prerequisites

 - [Node.Js](https://nodejs.org/en/)